Percy’s Cannon Monument

 Lexington, MA

-Aptly shaped like a cannon, the Percy’s Cannon Monument indicates the general location of one of the “field pieces” that helped British Brigadier General Hugh Percy’s Royal Artillery to scatter the colonial militia, allowing the British enough time to find safety behind Percy’s line.
+Aptly shaped like a cannon, the Percy’s Cannon Monument indicates the general location of one of the “field pieces” that helped British Brigadier General Hugh Percy’s Royal Artillery to scatter the colonial militia in Lexington, allowing the British enough time to find safety behind Percy’s line.

-It was the third location to be marked as proposed by Lexington’s Committee on Monuments and Tablets and critical to understanding the events of the day.
-The granite monument was erected at a cost of $156.40 (exclusive of its foundation) and at the time of its installation, the unique monument had a commanding view of the common.
+It was the third location to be marked as proposed by Lexington’s Committee on Monuments and Tablets and critical to understanding the events of April 19, 1775.
+The granite monument was erected at a cost of $156.40 (exclusive of its foundation) and at the time of its installation, the unique monument had a commanding view of the Battle Green.

 The inscription reads: